apache/beam-site/src/documentation/sdks/euphoria.md

         })
       .output();
 ```
 Accumulators are translated into Beam Metrics in background so they can be viewed the same way.
-Namespace of translated metrics is set do defining operator's name.
+Namespace of translated metrics is set to operator's name.

 ### Windowing
-Euphoria follows the same [widowing principles]({{ site.baseurl }}/documentation/programming-guide/#windowing) as Beam Java SDK.
+Euphoria follows the same [windowing principles]({{ site.baseurl }}/documentation/programming-guide/#windowing) as Beam Java SDK.
 Every shuffle operator, that is every operator which needs to shuffle elements over network between executors, allows you to set it.
 The same parameters as in Beam are required. `WindowFn`, `Trigger` and `WindowingStrategy`.
 Users are guided to either set all three or none when building an operator.
 Windowing is propagated down through `BeamFlow` the same way as it works with `Pipeline`.
 ```java
 CountByKey.of(input)
   .keyBy(e -> e)